cms-sw/cmspkg/README.md

    - To create a common store for all cloned repositories
    - Avoid downloading same RPM is available in multiple repos.

+###V00-00-21:
+ - @smuzaffar 2016-11-28: Send timestamp to get cache files to always get the latest caches.